www.prismmodelchecker.org

 // property A of [D'AJJL01]

-// the maximum probability that eventually the sender reports a certain unsuccessful transmission but the receiver got the complete file
+// the probability the sender reports a certain unsuccessful transmission but the receiver got the complete file

 // property B of [D'AJJL01]

-// the maximum probability that eventually the sender reports a certain successful transmission but the receiver did not get the complete file
+// the probability the sender reports a certain successful transmission but the receiver did not get the complete file

 // property 1 of [D'AJJL01]

-// the maximum probability that eventually the sender does not report a successful transmission
+// the probability the sender does not report a successful transmission

 // property 2 of [D'AJJL01]

-// the maximum probability that eventually the sender reports an uncertainty on the success of the transmission
+// the probability the sender reports an uncertainty on the success of the transmission

 // property 3 of [D'AJJL01]

-// the maximum probability that eventually the sender reports an unsuccessful transmission after more than 8 chunks have been sent successfully
+// the probability the sender reports an unsuccessful transmission after more than 8 chunks have been sent successfully

 // property 4 of [D'AJJL01]

-// the maximum probability that eventually the receiver does not receive any chunk and the sender tried to send a chunk
+// the probability the receiver does not receive any chunk and the sender tried to send a chunk

 View: printable version Download: brp.pctl

-In the main algorithm we stop iterating when the relative error between subsequent iteration vectors is less than 1e-6, that is:
+In the main algorithm we use the Jacobi iterative method and stop iterating when the relative error between subsequent iteration vectors is less than 1e-6, that is:

-• Property A of [DJJL01]: "The maximum probability that eventually the sender reports a certain unsuccessful transmission but the receiver got the complete file."
+• Property A of [DJJL01]: "The probability the sender reports a certain unsuccessful transmission but the receiver got the complete file."

 Model checking times: As in none of the reachable states the sender reports a certain unsuccessful transmission while the receiver got the complete file, the probability of satisfying this property is 0 and model checking reduces to an invariance check.